-4. Share performance and economic outlook Pension Practitioner has secured the services of an economic research provider to provide a review of the markets in 2011/12 and an assessment for 2013.
+4. Share and Markets Report Pension Practitioner has secured the services of an economic research provider to provide a review of the markets in 2011/12 and an assessment for 2012/13.
 This outlook is completely independent in its focus and should not in isolation be the basis in which to make a financial decision.
 Please refer to your financial advisor for further advice before making any investment decision.
 The views expressed do not represent the views of Pension Practitioner .Com as we are not regulated to provide financial advice.
 The material has been sourced from a number of areas, including the IMF 2012 Outlook report, Goldman Sacks Financial Outlook, and Industry respected individuals such as George Soros and Professor Peter Sheen.
-Stock Market Performance in 2012
+Stock Market Performance in 2011/12

 The FTSE 100, which is an index of the 100 largest public listed companies on the London Stock Exchange is also a useful barometer for measuring the state of the country and market confidence.
 The FTSE hit the dizzy heights of 6900 in January 2000 and since this time it could be said that we are in a persistent bear market.
 The current market crisis hit the western economies in 2008, any hopeful recovery in stocks prices were short lived.
 For example, in 2010 the FTSE 100 rose 10%, but lost those gains by early 2012.
 This pattern has repeated itself in previous years.
-Despite this condition, there were some strong performers; the top four FTSE 100 movers are listed below: Name ▼1 Year Chg 2 Year Chg 3 Year Chg 5 Year Chg Intertek Group 35.37% 94.56% 147.74% 196.14% Bunzl 34.80% 46.69% 103.52% 47.31% Rolls-Royce Holdings 34.73% 40.03% 143.96% 65.15% Next 34.46% 48.68% 99.08% 44.30% Are UK stocks and shares generally going to go up?
+Despite this condition, there were some strong performers in 2011; the top four FTSE 100 movers are listed below: Name ▼1 Year Chg 2 Year Chg 3 Year Chg 5 Year Chg Intertek Group 35.37% 94.56% 147.74% 196.14% Bunzl 34.80% 46.69% 103.52% 47.31% Rolls-Royce Holdings 34.73% 40.03% 143.96% 65.15% Next 34.46% 48.68% 99.08% 44.30% Are UK stocks and shares generally going to go up?

 Since 2000, we have had two major corrections, the first trigger was the over-valuation of technology stocks (remember lastminute.com!) and the second most recent a collapse of asset prices.
 The former was brought about by rising levels of personal debt and a leveraging of assets with an inflated valuation basis.
 If you believe history, a third and final correction is due and the same group of economists who forecasted the current market turmoil believe that we are no more than 50% through the current "cycle".
-Further corrections could still be due as the collapse in asset prices has still not reduced the level of debt but given the poor yields in the bond market, stock price surges and subsequent falls through profit taking may remain a feature into 2013.
+Further corrections could still be due as the collapse in asset prices has still not reduced the level of debt.
 If you invest in overseas markets, the correction is likely to impinge on growth in emerging markets such as Latin America.
-To highlight this, the IMF expects growth in Latin America and the Caribbean to moderate to about 2.75% in 2013, from about 41⁄2% last year.
+To highlight this, the IMF expects growth in Latin America and the Caribbean to moderate to about 33⁄4% in 2012, from about 41⁄2% last year.
 On the contrarian side, stocks look cheap relative to bonds and as the table above shows investment in certain stocks such as Intertek Group would have given you a return on your money of 35% over 12 months to April 2012; money therefore continues to be made in the UK and overseas stock markets but with careful stock selection.
 Are government bonds a safe haven?